xwiki-contrib/xinit/README.md

 Change Log
 ==========

+### Xinit Version 1.2.2 - 13/12/2013 ###

+* Maintenance mode has been added.
+Simply create /etc/xinit/maintenance file, and the wiki won't be restarted by check_xwiki & check_proc commands.
+* Check_proc has been fixed.
+Every check related to that check_proc were run, now only the first match restarts the wiki.
+* By default, Java will prefer IPv4, to prevent IPv6-related bugs.
+In case of full IPv6 installation, the java option -Djava.net.preferIPv4Stack should be removed from CATALINA_OPTS variable.
+* Another bug about multiple tomcat instances being started has been fixed.

 ### Xinit Version 1.2.1 - 23/04/2013 ###

 * A DNS trace in case domain name resolution fails using the 'dig' command if it exists